-If you are looking for one of the lightest hydration packs available, you should definately check this one out and try it on!
+If you are looking for one of the lightest hydration packs available, you should definitely check this one out and try it on!
 With a reasonable price, you won’t be breaking the bank either.
 For more information on the Diablo Pack and other packs from Gregory, visit www.gregorypacks.com or www.amazon.com/gregory.

 Specs and Features